Phone icon. Need help? Call us on 0800 085 7371

 • Help with mobility and more personal or sensitive tasks like bathing, getting dressed or eating

-• Keeping on top of daily chores and housework – like laundry, cooking, and cleaning
+• Keeping on top of daily chores and housework, for example laundry, cooking, and cleaning

 • Managing their money, bills, and other services